 We run a comprehensive programme of lunchtime and after-school clubs and activities for all children in Years 1 to 6.
 These offer a chance to push boundaries and to explore more activities than we can fit into a normal school day.
 These usually start in the first full week of term and finish in the last full week.
-Information about the club is available for the following term will be sent to parents in the last half of each term.
-Clubs are offered on a an order of preference.
-We hope to provide at least 2 club options for each child.
-Where pupils have not received a place in a club, we aim to ensure they are successful in receiving their choices in the next round of club allocations.
+Information about clubs available for the following term will be sent to parents in the last half of each term.
+You will be asked to nominate which clubs your child would like to do in order of preference, with your child's preferred choices named at the top of the list.
+You will be informed of which clubs your child has been allocated before the end of each term.
 Where clubs are oversubscribed we will keep a waiting list, but it is only on rare occasions that we dip into this list.
 The majority of our clubs are free and are run by our own staff, but a small charge is levied for some of those which are run by specialist teachers and outside providers.